20 Oct 7 Things Not to Do in Guatemala

 1. DON’T USE HUSTLERS AT THE BORDER TO CHANGE MONEY OR COMPLETE PAPERWORK

-It’s tempting as a border approaches to want to ask for help, especially in developing nations.
+It’s tempting as a border approaches to want to ask for help.
 Often the signs are unclear, if there are signs at all, and it feels extremely important to get it right, staying vigilant of one’s belongings throughout the ordeal.
 However, the folks poised at the border to help you make the transition often have an agenda of their own.
 Taking advantage of bewildered border-crossers is what they do.
 Whether overcharging, running scams or worse, these people aren’t to be trusted.
 Remain calm, but firm, that no help is required.
 Speak only to official border guards and save yourself some hassle.
 Our Guatemalan border crossings went smoothly both exiting Mexico and entering Belize.

 TIP: DRIVING NEAR BORDERS, ON BOTH SIDES, IS OFTEN DANGEROUS.
 DON’T DRIVE AT NIGHT AND PLAN BORDER CROSSINGS FOR THE MORNING.